wmoore012/the_handwashing_revolution/README.md

 ## The Problem

+📍 **Location: Vienna, 1847.**

-**Vienna, 1847.** Mothers dying in childbirth at horrifying rates.
+Mothers dying in childbirth at horrifying rates.
 Not from complications—from infections spread by **doctors' unwashed hands**.

 **The evidence:** Handwashing reduces deaths by **80%**.